Polemon gabonensis

-Polemon gabonensis, or the Gaboon snake-eater, is a species of venomous rear-fanged snake in the family Atractaspididae.
+Polemon gabonensis, or the Gaboon snake-eater, is a species of mildly venomous rear-fanged snake in the family Atractaspididae.
 It is endemic to Africa.

 Geographic range

 It is found in Benin, Cameroon, Central African Republic, Democratic Republic of the Congo, Nigeria, and Togo.

 Description

 Dorsally dark brown or olive, with three darker stripes, or all blackish.
 Upper lip white.
 A pale brownish band across the occiput.
 Ventrals, subcaudals, and terminal caudal scute white.